tbensky/PhysicsLabs/README.md

 ## Lab: Magnetic Torque

-A cue ball riding on an air bearing is made to oscillate and precess in a magnetic field
+A cue ball has a magnet embedded in it.
+It rides on an air bearing is made to oscillate and precess in a magnetic field.
+This is a great introduction to ESR and NMR, where it's not a cue ball, but electrons and protons in a magnetic field.

 ### Equipment Tour